fiatjaf/noflux-website/content/docs/configuration.md

 The configuration file is optional.
 It's a text file that follow these rules:

-- Miniflux expects each line to be in `KEY=VALUE` format.
+- Noflux expects each line to be in `KEY=VALUE` format.
 - Lines beginning with `#` are processed as comments and ignored.
 - Blank lines are ignored.
 - There is no variable interpolation.